-The other day at the pool I noticed the arm recovery of a freestyle swimmer.
-What especially struck me was that he used rather wide arm movements.
+The other day at the pool I noticed the arm recovery of a front crawl swimmer.
+What especially struck me was that he used overly wide arm movements.

 Wide Arm Recovery Problem #1 – Wasted Energy

 Because the arm recovery is a non-propulsive phase of the stroke cycle, it makes sense to waste the least amount of energy during that phase.

 To do so, you should let your forearm dangle down from the elbow as soon as your arm exits the water.
 Your hand should be loose and hover just above the water surface.
 Your elbow should lead the recovery.

 Wide Arm Recovery Problem #2 – Sinking Body

 Another argument in favor of a compact recovery close above the water surface comes from the fact that the higher you bring your recovering arm above the water surface, the more it will push your body down in the water.

 To illustrate the fact that bringing your arm higher up above the water pushes your body down in the water, try the following experiment:

-- Assume a horizontal position in the water with your lower arm extended forward, your body rotated on your side and your upper arm resting on the other side of your body.
+- You are in a horizontal position in the water with your lower arm extended forward, your body rotated on your side and your upper arm resting on the other side of your body.

 - Now, once you are comfortable kicking on your side, rise and extend your upper arm so that it points directly upward.
 You should notice that your body is pushed deeper down in the water.

 Improving Your Swimming Technique

-- Zipper Switch: In Zipper Switch, you focus on leading the recovery with the elbow and keeping the hand close above the water surface, resulting in an efficient compact recovery.
+- Zipper Switch: In Zipper Switch, you focus on leading the recovery with the elbow and keeping the hand close above the water surface, resulting in an efficient, compact recovery.

 - Over Switch: In Over Switch, you practice entering the water with the recovering arm close in front of your head, which prevents overreaching.